 Cheryl’s focus and experience in the developmental service sector has given her an in depth understanding of the unique issues that affect the employment relationship for employers, individuals and families in this sector.
 In addition to providing day-to-day human resources related legal support, Cheryl routinely assists clients in navigating sector specific issues such as:

 In addition to labour and employment law, Cheryl also dedicates part of her practice to working with individuals and families on a wide variety of legal matters that enhance community integration, inclusion, accessibility, access to community supports and government benefits, continuity of care, financial security and quality of life for persons with disabilities.

 Prior to joining PooranLaw, Cheryl practiced labour and employment law with a large international law firm and a boutique labour firm in Toronto.
 Cheryl was also privileged to serve as a Case Worker with Parkdale Community Legal Services (a legal aid clinic in Toronto), to intern with the United Nations Special Rapporteur on Human Rights and Terrorism in Geneva, Switzerland, and with the Human Resources Administration of New York, New York.
 Cheryl graduated from Osgoode Hall Law School (LLB) and Acadia University (B.A.
 Political Science) and has been the recipient of numerous scholarships and awards for academic excellence.

-Nicole Chrolavicius is an experienced litigation lawyer specializing in human rights, disability, employment and administrative law.
+Nicole Chrolavicius counsel to PooranLaw.
+She is an experienced litigation lawyer specializing in human rights, disability, employment and administrative law.
 She has acted for clients across various contexts including before the Ontario Human Rights Tribunal, the Health Services Appeal and Review Board, the Canadian Human Rights Commission, Ontario Superior Court and Divisional Court (Ontario).
-Nicole also regularly provides advice and representation to clients on forms of alternative dispute resolution, in order to avoid litigation wherever possible.
+Nicole has also provided advice and representation to clients on forms of alternative dispute resolution, in order to avoid litigation wherever possible.